 It was a series of well grassed, tree-shaded terraces that extended almost out of sight down the hill (we guessed that it had been part of the grounds of the château in former times) and was crammed with tents and caravans.
 For some reason all the vehicles were French, without the usual complement of Dutch, German, British and other foreigners.

 Having paid our dues (€10.
 80), we had showers and lay comfortably on our mats while we ate the ham and cheese sandwiches unwittingly supplied by the hotel this morning.
 Our neighbours started a game of boules on a stretch of gravel nearby and it kept them happily occupied for the afternoon.

-At about 6 pm we finally put up the tent, a task of no more than a couple of minutes, whereas a newly arrived couple near us had been toiling on their palatial edifice for an hour, and were still not finished.
+At about 6 pm we finally put up the tent, a task of no more than a couple of minutes (a newly arrived couple near us had been toiling on their palatial edifice for an hour, and were still not finished).

-Bourbon-l’Archambault was a spa town, where wealthy invalids came to have their aches and pains treated, and it still breathed the rather repellent mixture of sickness and luxury typical of these places.
+Bourbon-l’Archambault in its heyday was a spa town, where wealthy invalids came to have their aches and pains treated, and it still breathed the rather repellent mixture of sickness and luxury typical of these places.

 The healing springs had been known since pre-Roman times, but their great boom occurred in the nineteenth century, which is when all the ornate hotels were built.

 Walking down the road, we saw many restaurants, but none that appealed to us, so we sat down at a bar to have a drink while we decided what to do.